kuidio/docs/docs/02-resources/03-identifiers/vlan/04_vlan.md

 ## Static VLAN

-Static VLANs are explicitly defined with a specific VLAN ID and are managed through the VLANClaim Custom Resource (CR).
+Static VLANs are explicitly defined with a specific VLAN ID and are managed through the VLANClaim resource.
 Each static VLAN is associated with a VLAN index and a unique VLAN ID.
 If a static VLAN is defined within a VLAN Range it is associated to the VLAN Range within the VLAN Indez.
 Below is an example of static VLAN configurations:

 ### Example static VLAN

-A static VLAN is configured by specifying the VLAN index and the static VLAN ID in the `VLANClaim` CR:
+A static VLAN is configured by specifying the VLAN index and the static VLAN ID in the `VLANClaim` resource:

 ```yaml
 apiVersion: vlan.be.kuid.dev/v1alpha1